stephane-caron/pink/README.md

 Pink is under active development and its API is **not stable**.
 Expect the following upcoming changes and more:

-- Configuration vector copy when applying (currently a reference, can lead to inconsistencies)
 - Body task convergence unit test with several competing tasks
 - v0.3: Add joint angle limits
 - v0.4: Handle models without and with floating base